thinkredtech/thinkredtech.github.io/README.md

 - Contact - Including the "Talk to Us" form with requirements field
 - Blog - For technology articles and thought leadership

+## Browser Compatibility

+### Theme Color Support

+This website uses `meta[name="theme-color"]` tags to provide browser chrome theming.
+These tags are supported by the majority of modern browsers:

+**✅ Supported Browsers (70%+ of users):**

+- Chrome (Desktop & Mobile)
+- Edge (Desktop & Mobile)
+- Safari (iOS)
+- Android browsers (Chrome, Samsung Internet, etc.)

+**❌ Limited/No Support:**

+- Firefox (Desktop & Mobile)
+- Opera (Desktop & Mobile)

+**Why we keep theme-color meta tags despite warnings:**

+1. They provide valuable visual integration for the majority of users
+2. They gracefully degrade in unsupported browsers (no negative impact)
+3. CSS fallbacks provide alternative theming where possible
+4. Removing them would eliminate theming for 70%+ of users to satisfy 30%

+The compatibility warnings in development tools are expected and can be safely ignored.

 ## Tech Stack

 - React 19